 As we already discussed, your goals have to be realistic.
-Put things on the board that are feasible can actually be attained!
-In addition to that, while it is good to have long term goals, you also need to mix in some short term goals so you can feel accomplished a year from now when you look at the board and see some of those visions have come to life!
+Put things on the board that is feasible can actually be attained!
+In addition to that, while it is good to have long-term goals, you also need to mix in some short-term goals so you can feel accomplished a year from now when you look at the board and see some of those visions have come to life!

 No negative comparison